 This course addresses student’s deepest need—God’s grace in their lives through faith in Christ.
 Paul explains the profoundly wonderful implications and applications of the gospel in Romans.
 Students will study through the book of Romans inductively, mining for its theological and practical application to their lives.
 This course will also work through The Gospel-Centered Life for Teens that will help students discover the message of Jesus and how it relates to every area of their lives.

 Lower School Bible Classes

 In the Lower School at TMA, the teachers and staff take very seriously the laying of a firm foundation of faith in each of their students’ hearts and minds.
-This process is done daily through creating a learning environment in the classroom that has a strong Christian worldview.
-Lessons in each subject area are integrated with Biblical truths and concepts and strengthened through the use of a solid Bible curriculum (ACSI & Summit).
-Teachers encourage and work with students weekly to learn to “hide God’s word in their hearts, so that they might not sin against Him.”
-The goal for each of our students spiritual growth is for them to become fully developed and fully devoted followers of Jesus Christ.
+This process is done daily by creating a learning environment in the classroom that has a strong Christian worldview.
+Lessons in each subject area are integrated with Biblical truths and concepts and strengthened through the use of a solid Bible curriculum.
+Teachers encourage and work with students weekly to learn to “hide God’s word in their hearts so that they might not sin against Him.”
+The goal for each of our students' spiritual growth is for them to become fully developed and fully devoted followers of Jesus Christ.